jvialu03/Vialu_J_DataVizPt1/README.md

 # Data Visualization: Analysis and Design

 This is the first part of the Data Visualization assignment.
 This build has the basic files and folders needed for the final project.
 The assets folder has a PSD file of the design mockup using black-box placeholders.
-This will also include my data analysis and what I intend to prove with the charts.
+This will also include my data analysis and the roadmap for the project.

 ### Getting Started
 Clone this repo to the location of your choice.
 Open the `PSD` file under the `assets` folder to see the design mockup.